 - 1.1 Ultimate responsibility for fire safety falls to the University as the employer.
-The Vice-Chancellor has delegated the duties of the Responsible Person to the University Secretary..
-The University Secretary is accountable to the Vice-Chancellor for implementation of this policy, for compliance with legislation and for initial liaison with the fire authorities on any issues of compliance, but may delegate operational compliance to the appropriate University officers, e.g. Director of Estates, Legal Services Officer or the Legal Services and Health and Safety Assistant - 1.2 Fire safety is everyone's responsibility.
+The Vice-Chancellor has delegated the duties of the Responsible Person to the Chief Operating Officer.
+The Director of Estates is accountable to the Vice-Chancellor for implementation of this policy, for compliance with legislation and for initial liaison with the fire authorities on any issues of compliance, but may delegate operational compliance to the appropriate Estates Managers. - 1.2 Fire safety is everyone's responsibility.
 All staff, students and visitors are expected to follow established safety procedures to ensure the safe use of electrical/gas appliances, the safe use, storage and disposal of hazardous/combustible materials and compliance with the requirements of this policy.
-In addition to the legal fire prevention requirements, advice on specific fire prevention practices is available from the Legal Services and Health and Safety Assistant. - 1.3 The Head of Estates is responsible for conducting fire risk assessments, providing advice, training, promulgating, monitoring and auditing the standards and procedures. - 1.4 Deans and Managers are responsible for acting upon the recommendations and requirements of fire risk assessments and fire safety linked to a particular process or procedure under their control, and for ensuring that all persons under their responsibility have been given adequate training and instruction in the case of fire. - 1.5 Staff must comply with all instructions given to them in regard to fire safety and any other fire procedures as required by this policy and the Health & Safety Policy.
+In addition to the legal fire prevention requirements, advice on specific fire prevention practices is available from the University Health and Safety Advisor. - 1.3 The Director of Estates is responsible for conducting fire risk assessments, providing advice, training, promulgating, monitoring and auditing the standards and procedures. - 1.4 Deans and Managers are responsible for acting upon the recommendations and requirements of fire risk assessments and fire safety linked to a particular process or procedure under their control, and for ensuring that all persons under their responsibility have been given adequate training and instruction in the case of fire. - 1.5 Staff must comply with all instructions given to them in regard to fire safety and any other fire procedures as required by this policy and the Health and Safety Policy.
 Failure to comply with such instruction may lead to disciplinary action being taken.
 Students and visitors must comply with all instructions given to them in regard to fire safety and any other fire procedures as required by this policy and the Health & Safety Policy.
 Failure to comply with such instruction may lead to disciplinary action being taken.
 Staff must also report any observed shortcomings in fire precautions to their supervisor/manager. - 1.6 Contractors working on behalf of, or on property owned by, Liverpool Hope University will be given adequate information regarding fire safety and must comply with this policy and obey all instructions given to them in regard to fire safety by authorised University personnel.
 Contractors must also ensure that all personnel for whom they are responsible are adequately trained and instructed in fire safety procedures and arrangements and must be aware of and follow all procedures detailed in the Health & Safety Policy.
-Contractors or anybody carrying out work at the University must make good all alterations specifically including any alterations made to fire safety or fire prevention fittings, e.g fire doors, fire stopping. - 1.7 All students residing in halls of residence managed by the University or otherwise must abide by this policy and adhere to the rules regarding health and safety and fire safety set out in the accommodation contract.
+Contractors or anybody carrying out work at the University must make good all alterations specifically including any alterations made to fire safety or fire prevention fittings, e.g. fire doors, fire stopping. - 1.7 All students residing in halls of residence managed by the University or otherwise must abide by this policy and adhere to the rules regarding health and safety and fire safety set out in the accommodation contract. - 1.8 Lecturers are responsible for the safety of their students when in class and they must make themselves aware of the fire procedures for the buildings in which they lecture and

-- 1.8 Lecturers are responsible for the safety of their students when in class and they must make themselves aware of the fire procedures for the buildings in which they lecture and any personal emergency evacuation plans that may be in place in relation to any of their students. - 1.9 Failure to comply with this policy may lead to disciplinary action under the appropriate University policy, and if deemed appropriate by the University Secretary may be reported to the relevant law enforcement authorities
+- any personal emergency evacuation plans that may be in place in relation to any of their students. - 1.9 Failure to comply with this policy may lead to disciplinary action under the appropriate University policy, and if deemed appropriate by the Head of Legal Services, Governance and Risk may be reported to the relevant law enforcement authorities